 Every pregnancy has its own set of ups, downs, special moments, and emotional setbacks.
-My pregnancy with Dessa was no exception!
+Both of my pregnancies were no exception!
 Thankfully, the joyful moments from my pregnancy greatly outshine the frustrating events, but there were some moments that were challenging for me to overcome, especially when it came to my health.
-I occasionally shared small glimpses of my experience with gestational diabetes on the blog and Instagram account, and I have recently become aware of the fact that it’s a fairly common diagnosis for many expectant mothers.
+I was diagnosed with gestational diabetes for both of my pregnancies and I occasionally shared small glimpses of my experience on the blog and Instagram account.
+Since then, I have become aware of the fact that it’s a fairly common diagnosis for many expectant mothers.
 And yet, somehow, it can feel incredibly alienating to be diagnosed because many women don’t realize they know other people who have gone through the same thing.

 It’s my hope to share a little bit about my own experience with gestational diabetes to offer a little reassurance to anyone else diagnosed with the condition that you are not alone and also let you know what other unexpected repercussions may await you down the road.
 I always found the shock of new information to be the biggest obstacle to overcome.
-Hopefully this post will soften the blow a bit and help you feel more equipped to handle what lies ahead.
+Hopefully, this post will soften the blow a bit and help you feel more equipped to handle what lies ahead.
+I also want to reassure you that gestational diabetes is not your fault.
+You didn’t do anything wrong to “get” the disease and it’s highly unlikely that it could have been prevented.
+It will be ok.
+You will be ok and you are definitely strong enough to handle it, even though you may not feel very strong yet.
+It’s also entirely possible for you to deliver a small baby.

 From the One-Hour Glucose Test …